LEAH Summer Internships Application

 • Access to college visits, STEM career exploration opportunities, and additional academic support.

-• A school year mentor who works in STEM.
-Youth leaders meet with their mentor monthly starting in the Fall of 2025 and ending in the Summer of 2026.
+• Option to get placed with a mentor who works in STEM.
+Youth leaders meet with their mentor monthly starting in the Fall of 2026 – Summer 2027.

 • All participants who successfully complete the summer program and are engaged with staff during the school year will be eligible to participate in a paid internship opportunity the following summer in a research setting in the Boston area.